pdguru81/eazytranscripts_notes/README.md

 Please head over to http://45.55.83.205/ for an idea of what this application currently looks like.
 To run a local instance, you will need to:
 1. install docker and docker-compose on your machine and ensure docker is running.
 2. run 'docker pull pdguru81/eazytranscripts' to get an image of the EazyTranscripts application.
 Please note that the file is ove 800MB in size and as such might take sometime to download.
 3. create a docker-compose file using the template I have defined here below.
-I stronly recommend this approach as the system relies on the existence of envioronment variables that must be defined in these files.
+I stronly recommend this approach as the system relies on the existence of environment variables that must be defined in these files.
 4. Run 'docker-compose up' to get the application running.

 Sample content of the docker-compose` file.
 Please use this to get started.
 Note that you must:

 1) Create an nginx config in the following folders server/conf.d/
-2) put the data needed to run this system in some folder and replace /Users/pabel/Desktop/data with that.
+2) put the data needed to run this system in some folder and replace /Users/pabel/Desktop/data with that folder's path.
-This gets an EazyTranscript image to run in a container that uses environment variabes that have been set  in a <Filename>.env file also described below.
+This docker-compose.yml file below gets an EazyTranscript image to run in a container that uses environment variabes that have been set  in eazytranscripts.env.
+The sample contents of eazytranscripts.env is explained in a subsequent section below.

 ```
 version: '3'